 How to Live Well?

-The world is complex and mostly out of our control.
-But we do have some influence over the habits we form, of thought and action.
+The world is mostly out of our control.
+But we do have some influence on what habits we form, of thought and action.
 The question is then: which habits should we develop?

 Featured